ludeeus/integration_blueprint/README.md

 Which sensors are created depends on your contract type.
-The integration reads the `timeOfUseSlotCode` from the API response to determine whether you have a single-rate or dual-rate (day/night) contract.
+The integration reads the `timeOfUseSlotCode` from the API response to determine whether you have a single-rate, dual-rate (peak / off-peak), or tri-rate (peak / off-peak / super off-peak) contract.

 ### Gas